Khangnguyen04/seattle-crime-data/README.md

 This bar chart displays the total offenses per month in 2023.
 The year 2023 may be an outlier in the data since crime actually drops around May and the beginning of June.

+A solution to drop crime rates in the summer months could be to push community engagement through festivals, gatherings, etc. where the gatherings can increase the visibility of police, which can deter criminal activity

 ### Analysis 2 Results

     Historically, what years have the most crimes?
 Why might some years have more crimes than others?